global-container-format/gcf-spec/resources/image.md

 The Mip Level Descriptor contains information about the compressed and uncompressed mip level, while the compressed data is the compressed raw mip level data.
 The resource format value must not be `VK_FORMAT_UNDEFINED`.

-The format for the `Type Data` structure of image resource types is as follows:
+The format for the `Type Info` structure of image resource types is as follows:

 Name                   | Format     | Description
 -----------------------|------------|-----------------------------